 Do You Have a Car Accident Claim?

-A claim for compensation following a car accident is usually based on the negligence of another driver.
-Similar to all negligence claims, a successful car accident claim requires the injured party to prove four things:
+A claim for compensation following a car collision is usually based on the negligence of another driver.
+Similar to all negligence claims, a successful claim requires the injured party to prove four things:

 - The driver who crashed into you owed you a duty of care.
 This is relatively straightforward, as all drivers owe others on the road a duty to drive safely.